←(Use Google Translate to see an approximate

 electoral mandate Obama could have been the next FDR, but instead he pivoted

-to Wall Street, the insurance companies, and the banks, allowing millions of
+to Wall Street, the insurance companies, big pharma, and the banks, allowing

-lose their homes, and he launched an overpriced for-profit medical
+families to lose their homes, and he launched an overpriced for-profit

-insurance program that left tens of millions without medical care and many
+medical insurance program that left tens of millions without medical care

 It was the last straw.
 Millions of Americans woke up to the fact that